cloudfoundry/app-autoscaler/README.md

 ## Deploy and offer Auto-Scaler as a service

-Go to [app-autoscaler-release][r] project for how to BOSH deploy `App-AutoScaler` and use the service
+Go to [app-autoscaler-release][r] project for how to BOSH deploy `App-AutoScaler`

-## End-user manual
+## Use Auto-Scaler service

-[Docs][u] describes more deep knowledge of `App-AutoScaler` from end-user's perspective, including policy definition, supported metric type, public API definition , commond line tool support and etc.
+Refer to [user guide][u] for the details of how to use the Auto-Scaler service, including policy definition, supported metrics, public API specification and commond line tool.

 ## License